Seafzz/cherry/README.md

 ## Requirements 2
 - An ML system to predict the health of a cherry leaf.
 - A dashboard with an image montage prediciton feature.

+## machine Learning Business Case
+### Business Requirements
+The clien needs a tool to indentify healthy leaves from those who with powedery mildew.
+ML can distinguish between these images if trained to an acceptable level.